Alan Dickinson, Evri named chair at Heads of Industry round table May 2024.

 Institute of Couriers formed the national sub group for Cargo Bikes at the May 2024 Heads of Industry round table.
 A full house of final mile from nationals to regional and SME, next day and same day were at the table to recognise the IOC steps to formalise the sector views on the growing number and variety of cargo bikes across the UK.

-The IOC cargo bike sub group chair was announced by Carl Lomas, its Alan Dickinson from Evri.
+The IOC cargo bike sub group chair was announced by Carl Lomas, it's Alan Dickinson from Evri.

-The Alderman commented, ‘Cargo bikes are growing in number for delivery across the City, their contribution to clean air quality is essential.
-The Institute of Couriers launch of a dedicated sub group for Cargo Bikes brings a great motivation to define the weights, volumes, sizes and wheel numbers for the growing number of vehicles.
+The Alderman commented, ‘Cargo bikes for delivery are growing in number across the City, their contribution to clean air quality is essential.
+The Institute of Couriers' launch of a dedicated sub-group for Cargo Bikes brings a great motivation to define the weights, volumes, sizes and wheel numbers for the growing number of vehicles.
 I welcome the inaugural chair, Alan Dickinson, I support his call to members of the group and wish them well with the future agenda to form best practice for cargo bikes on the streets.’

-Alan explained The first steps of the group will be to formally define the cargo bike category and then move to a best practice draft for the sector.
-Alan welcome both the Bicycle Association and the Motorcycle industry Association to explain the current lens for cycle cargo and light vehicle categories in final mile delivery.’
+The first steps of the group will be to formally define the cargo bike category and then move to a best practice draft for the sector.

-Peter Eland, Chair of the Bicycle Association, BA, UK industry trade association, explained the existing regulations of cycle cargo bikes.
+Peter Elland, Chair of the Bicycle Association, BA, UK industry trade association, explained the existing regulations of cycle cargo bikes.
 Outlining the current rules and regulations which apply to cargo cycles in the UK.

 Inst of Couriers welcomes the Bicycle Association summary of cargo cycle regulations in the UK.